MITHaystack/CorrelX/README.md

 # CorrelX
-A Cloud-Based Correlator for Very-Long Baseline Interferometry (VLBI)
+A Cloud-Based Software Correlator for Very-Long Baseline Interferometry (VLBI)